plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 > **Skills Gained:** Choose 1 + half your Intelligence modifier (rounded up) of the following: Acrobatics, Athletics, History, Intimidation, Perception, Stealth, and Survival
 ___

-## Fighting Styles
+## Fighting Style
+**1st-level Fighter Feature**

-You learn one fighting style, listed under Fighter Fighting Styles.
-You learn one more at 7th level, as shown on the Fighter Table.
+You learn one fighting style from *Fighter Fighting Styles*.

+You learn one more fighting style of your choice at 7th level, as shown on the Fighter Table.

 ## Exploits
+**1st-level Fighter Feature**

 Also at 1st level, you begin to learn techniques that enhance your martial skill in and out of battle.
 You gain the features:

 ### Stamina
-*You have stamina greater than mere common soldiers, which you burn through to enhance yourself.*
+> *You have stamina greater than a mere common soldier, which allows you to perform exploits greater than an ordinary warrior.*

-You have a number of Stamina Points equal to `your Fighter Level + your Constitution modifier`.
+You have a limited well of stamina represented by a number of Stamina Points.
+You can calculate the number of Stamina Points you have as follows:

+**Stamina Points** = `your Fighter Level + your Constitution modifier`

 To use an Exploit, you must expend a number of Stamina Points equal to the Exploit's level.
-You regain your expended Stamina Points when you finish a short or long rest.
+You regain your expended Stamina Points when you finish a Short or Long Rest.

 For Exploits that modify an Attack, Ability Check, or Saving Throw: you can only use one Exploit per Attack, Ability Check, or Saving Throw.